johnste/eventicon/README.md

 # License / Credits

-Notificon is released under the MIT license.
-It is simple and easy to understand and places almost no restrictions on what you can do with Notificon.
+Eventicon is released under the MIT license.
+It is simple and easy to understand and places almost no restrictions on what you can do with Eventicon.
 [More Information](http://en.wikipedia.org/wiki/MIT_License)